faulty-protecc/virtual-honeypot/README.md

 xzcat 20181204-raspberry-pi-3-buster-PREVIEW.img.xz | dd of=/dev/sdX bs=64k oflag=dsync status=progress
 ```
 - **Notice:** You need to replace /dev/sdX with the device that you are writing to.
 Make sure that it is actually the SD card, so you do not accidentally corrupt your own file system!
+- Run
 - Copy LinuxKernel/out/kernel-obj/arch/arm64/boot/Image to the RASPIFIRM mount and give it a meaningful name (eg. linux-4.14.0-hyplets.img)
 - Copy the modules from LinuxKernel/out/modules/lib/modules/ to /lib/modules on the RASPIROOT mount
+- Copy the device tree from LinuxKernel/out/dtb/bcm2837-rpi-3-b.dtb to RASPIFIRM
 - Now take out the SD card from your computer and put it in the Raspberry Pi
 - On the Raspberry Pi run `Run update-initramfs -k <your-kernel-module-version> -c` (eg. `Run initramfs -k 4.14.0-hyplet -c`)
 - Still inside the Raspberry Pi 3, Copy your image from /boot/firmware to /boot (this is the image from LinuxKernel/out/kernel-obj/arch/arm64/boot/)